SixSq/old.sixsq.github.com/_posts/blog/2014-04-23-blog-contributing-to-slipstream.md

 comments: true
 ---

-**Why contributing?**
+**Why contribute?**

-Maybe you had a dream about a new, cool and exciting feature that SlipStream should have, maybe you want to use SlipStream with a Cloud which is not on the “List of supported Clouds” or you simply found a bug.
-All these reasons may lead you to contribute to SlipStream.
+Perhaps there's a new, cool and exciting feature that you're dying to see in SlipStream, maybe you want to use SlipStream with a Cloud not on the [list of supported clouds](/products/slipstream.html) or you simply found a bug.
+All these reasons may lead you to want to contribute to SlipStream.

 **How to contribute?**

-Depending on your level/skill in computer sciences you have different ways to contribute.
+Depending on your level/skill in software development and computer sciences there are different ways to contribute.

-***As a standard computer user***
+***As a user***

 You can go on GitHub ([https://github.com/slipstream/](https://github.com/slipstream/)) and add an issue to the corresponding repository.
 Please tag your issue with a relevant label.
-If you are not comfortable with the GitHub website you can send a mail to [support@sixsq.com](mailto:support@sixsq.com), call the support number [+41 22 57 52 229](tel:0041225752229) or call our Skype support account [sixsq.support](callto:sixsq.support).
+If you are not comfortable with the GitHub website you can fill a form on the website (see in the footer), send a mail to [support@sixsq.com](mailto:support@sixsq.com), call the support number [+41 22 57 52 229](tel:0041225752229) or call our Skype support account [sixsq.support](callto:sixsq.support).
+You can also contact us via Twitter (please use #slips3m).
 In the near future we will add a tool like UserVoice where you will be able to ask for new features and vote for them.
 This tool will also enable you to easily give your opinion about SlipStream.

 ***As a developer or user with development skills***

-You can contribute to SlipStream by improving the code by yourself.
+You can contribute to SlipStream by improving the code itself.
 If the change you want to do is very small (~1-4 lines of code in the same file) you can edit the file directly on GitHub.
-When you will save the file, GitHub will fork the repository in your account and save the file in this newly created repository.
+When you save the file, GitHub will fork the repository in your account and copy the file with your changes in this newly created repository.
 After that, you can create a pull request (still on the GitHub website).
-If your modifications are more consequent, you have to fork the corresponding repository (you can do that on the GitHub website) and get a local development version of SlipStream to test your modifications.
+If your modifications are more significant, you're better to fork the corresponding repository (you can do that on the GitHub website) and get a local development version of SlipStream to test your modifications.

-All of the steps to get a working development environment are detailed in the [administrator manual](https://github.com/slipstream/SlipStreamDocumentation/tree/master/docs/administrator-manual/src/main/markdown).
+All of the steps to get a working development environment are detailed in the [administrator manual](https://github.com/slipstream/SlipStreamDocumentation/tree/master/docs/administrator-manual/src/main/markdown) or [online](https://slipstream.sixsq.com/documentation).

-These steps can be summarized as follow:
+Here are the steps to follow:

-1. Fork (on GitHub) the repositories you want to contribute to. [https://github.com/slipstream/](https://github.com/slipstream/)
+1. Fork (on GitHub) the repositories to which you want to contribute. [https://github.com/slipstream/](https://github.com/slipstream/)
 2. Install prerequisites (Git, Maven, Hsqldb, Eclipse<sup>[1](#note1)</sup> , …).
 [Administrator Manual - 2 Prerequisites](https://github.com/slipstream/SlipStreamDocumentation/blob/master/docs/administrator-manual/src/main/markdown/02-prerequisites.md)
 3. Clone on your machine (with Git) the forked repositories.
 [Administrator Manual - 3 Building - Checkout sources](https://github.com/slipstream/SlipStreamDocumentation/blob/master/docs/administrator-manual/src/main/markdown/03-building.md#checkout-sources)
 4. Clone other base repositories from SlipStream repositories ([SlipStreamParent](https://github.com/slipstream/SlipStreamParent), [SlipStreamServer](https://github.com/slipstream/SlipStreamServer), [SlipStreamClient](https://github.com/slipstream/SlipStreamClient), [SlipStreamServerDeps](https://github.com/slipstream/SlipStreamServerDeps), […](https://github.com/slipstream/)).